Census Data for Grant Writers with The Fund for Santa Barbara

 1. Find the most current and relevant data

-2. Access data on over 40 topics, including Age, Sex, Race/Hispanic Origin, Income, Poverty, Education, and Language Spoken at Home
+2. Access data on over 40 topics, including Age, Sex, Race/Hispanic Origin, Income, Poverty, Education, and Lanuage Spoken at Home

 3. Understand the different census data tools